Deciding to have knee or hip replacement

 In most cases, delaying surgery should not make joint replacement less effective if you choose to have it in the future.
 In some cases, the provider may strongly recommend surgery if deformity or extreme wear and tear on the joint affects other parts of your body.

 Also, if pain is preventing you from moving around well, the muscles around your joints may become weaker and your bones may become thinner.
-This may affect your recovery time if you have surgery at a later date.
+You may also become weaker as the body cannot exercise with the limited activity.
+This may prolong your recovery time and limit your outcome if you have surgery at a later date.

 Why you may not be Able to Have Replacement Surgery